 And like I said, I have had many, many years to brew over the information and research I've collected + the changes I've made within the past two years (mainly relating to the high-quality supplements I use) in hopes that it can also help someone else as much as it has helped me.

-So if you are looking to switch out/get started with supplement proceed on.
-And I also am happy to answer ANY of your vegan supplement questions you may have.
-Just pop then below in the comments or send me an email!
+So if you are looking to switch out/get started with supplements, proceed on.
+Also, I am happy to answer ANY of your vegan supplement questions you may have.
+Just pop them below in the comments or send me an email!

 So are you ready to get supplementing??
 (Plus, a special offer for you!)